 If you overestimate your value, you'll shrink your market and turn groups off.

 If you're constantly renegotiating, good faith goes down the drain.

-If you're overemphasizing edge cases, your judgement will be called into question.
+If you're overemphasizing edge cases, your judgment will be called into question.

-If you can't get comfortable, your investors will start doubting their investment late in the game.
+If you can't get comfortable with a deal, your investors will start doubting their investment late in the game.

 If you only do what's comfortable, you'll get lazy and pay less attention.
 If you lock yourself by taking financing, you reduce optionality of taking future capital.